 Watermark examination requires holding notes to light.
 Look for the detailed portrait watermark and denominational bars.
 These should appear as subtle variations in paper density, not printed additions.
 Quality varies even among genuine notes, but the watermark area should feel identical to surrounding paper.

 Touch tells truth.
 Run fingers across tactile elements.
 Genuine raised printing feels crisp and distinct.
-Counterfeit attempts at tactile features typically feel wrong—either too rough (printed texture) or too smooth (absent features).
+Counterfeit attempts typically feel wrong—either too rough (printed texture) or too smooth (absent features).
 Regular handling of genuine notes develops recognition of correct tactile qualities.

 Collecting Japan’s New Currency

 First-issue notes from July 2024 attract collector interest.
 Serial numbers from early production runs—particularly low numbers or significant patterns—command premiums.
-Bank-fresh notes in consecutive sequence demonstrate the new technology while providing sets for trading or resale.
+Bank-fresh notes in consecutive sequence demonstrate the technology while providing sets for trading.

-Replacement notes (marked with special serial number prefixes) exist for Japanese currency as for U.S. notes.
+Replacement notes exist for Japanese currency as for U.S. notes.
 Identifying the Japanese equivalent of star notes requires familiarity with Bank of Japan numbering conventions.
 These replacement notes are inherently scarcer than regular issues.

-Complete denomination sets of the new issue provide natural collection structure.
+Complete denomination sets provide natural collection structure.
 Assembling ¥1,000, ¥5,000, and ¥10,000 in Uncirculated condition documents the 2024 redesign comprehensively.
-Adding the previous series for comparison shows the technological evolution.
+Adding the previous series for comparison shows technological evolution.

 Global Security Technology Trends

 Technology transfer occurs gradually.
 Innovations proven in one nation often appear elsewhere in subsequent years.
-Japan’s 3D holographic technology may influence designs worldwide as other central banks observe its effectiveness against counterfeiting.
+Japan’s 3D technology may influence designs worldwide as other central banks observe its effectiveness.

 Collectors benefit from technological diversity.
 Assembling notes featuring different security approaches creates collections documenting global anti-counterfeiting evolution.
-Japan’s 2024 issue represents a significant milestone in this ongoing technological development.
+Japan’s 2024 issue represents a significant milestone.

 Verification Resources

 The Bank of Japan provides official authentication guides.
-Their website includes videos demonstrating how genuine notes behave when tilted and examined.
+Their website includes videos demonstrating how genuine notes behave when tilted.
 Comparing questionable notes against official demonstrations helps identify counterfeits.

-Currency detector devices have updated for the new Japanese series.
+Currency detector devices have updated for the new series.
 UV lights, magnifiers, and automated detection machines calibrated for 2024 features provide technological authentication support.
-Businesses handling significant Japanese currency volumes often invest in these tools.

 Collector communities share authentication experiences.
 Forums and social media groups focused on Japanese currency discuss identification techniques and report encountered counterfeits.
 This community knowledge helps individual collectors recognize problems before purchasing questionable material.